“Family Walks in Perth Outdoors“, CALM, revised edn. 2005.(ISBN 978-0-7307-5505-0).

 Walks and Parks of Jarrahdale – Jarrahdale Heritage Society.
 For local trail maps in Jarrahdale area, including Stacey’s Track and Kitty’s Gorge Trails).

 WalkGPS Blog article “A late spring in the step” (Oct.
-2010) which gives an outline of about 10 good short bushwalking ideas for warm weather.
+2010) – Provides an outline of about 10 good short bushwalking ideas for warm weather.

 WalkGPS bushwalks – For over 65 good circuit bushwalks in the Perth region on this site.